HRES-1206-119

 Supporters argue

-Supporters argue that honoring deceased Members of Congress with a formal resolution is a longstanding House tradition that recognizes their public service and sacrifice.
-They contend that such resolutions provide an official, permanent record of the House's respect for its members and offer meaningful acknowledgment to grieving families and constituents.
+Supporters argue that honoring deceased Members of Congress is a longstanding institutional tradition that affirms the dignity of public service and provides formal recognition to the families of those who dedicated their careers to representing their constituents.
+They contend that such resolutions reflect the House's respect for its own members and the democratic process they embodied.

 Opponents argue